Brave Parenting Guide to TikTok

 #1 Entertainment “Social Media”

-TikTok, formerly known as Musical.ly, is owned by a Chinese company, Bytedance.
-It’s popularity rose quickly since 2018 and it now boasts over 1 billion users (over 123 million are in the United States).
-The app has held as the #1 free app on Apple for almost all of 2020.
+TikTok is owned by a Chinese company, Bytedance.
+Its popularity rose quickly since 2018, and it now boasts over 2 billion users.
+The app held the title of most downloaded app from 2018-2023.

 Categorized as entertainment but it is often considered a social media platform.
 The reason for this is that TikTok has an algorithmic feed of content (the For You page), users can follow one another, like/comment on videos that are posted, and message one another inside the app.